pointOfive/chat130/STA130F24_HW01_DueSep12.md

 <details class="details-example"><summary style="color:blue"><u>Current Course Project Capability Level</u></summary>

-> ## Current Course Project Capability Level
+## Current Course Project Capability Level
->

 > The data we'll use for the STA130 course project is based on the [Canadian Social Connection Survey](https://casch.org/cscs).
-Please see the [data use agreement](https://static1.squarespace.com/static/60283c2e174c122f8ebe0f39/t/6239c284d610f76fed5a2e69/1647952517436/Data+Use+Agreement+for+the+Canadian+Social+Connection+Survey.pdf) regarding the appropriate and ethical professional use of this data.
+Please see the [data use agreement](https://static1.squarespace.com/static/60283c2e174c122f8ebe0f39/t/6239c284d610f76fed5a2e69/1647952517436/Data+Use+Agreement+for+the+Canadian+Social+Connection+Survey.pdf) regarding the appropriate and ethical professional use of this data (available at the bottom of the [CSCS](https://casch.org/cscs) webpage).
 >
-> 1. Have a very quick look at the list of available variables [here](/Users/scottschwartz/Downloads/var_names.csv); then,
+> 1. Have a very quick look at the list of available variables available using the [link](https://drive.google.com/file/d/1ISVymGn-WR1lcRs4psIym2N3or5onNBi/view) (again at the bottom of the [CSCS](https://casch.org/cscs) webpage); then,
-> 2. examine the code in the first thirteen cells of `STA130F24_CourseProject.ipynb` to get an initital understanding of how we might subset to different studies included in the [data](/Users/scottschwartz/Downloads/CSCS_data_anon.csv); then,
+> 2. examine the code in the first thirteen code cells of [STA130F24_CourseProject.ipynb](https://github.com/pointOfive/stat130chat130/blob/main/CP/STA130F24_CourseProject.ipynb) to get an initital understanding of how we might subset to different studies included in the [data](https://drive.google.com/file/d/1mbUQlMTrNYA7Ly5eImVRBn16Ehy9Lggo/view) (again accessible at the bottom of the [CSCS](https://casch.org/cscs) webpage); then,
 > 3. review the fourteenth and fifteenth cells (with the comments "Here's a high level summary of the data" and "And here are some explanations about the columns in the data") a little more closely to get a better sense of which columns seem to be the most interesting and whether or not they seem to have a lot of missing data

 </details>